Why Yak

 We source directly from the indigenous herders of Zavkhan to ensure that the value of this “Brown Gold” goes back to them, protecting their herds and their heritage.
 Additionally, 5% of every purchase directly funds rural education, herder assistance, and environmental conservation in Mongolia.

-Feature Yak Wool Traditional Wool
+Feature Yak Wool (YakLux) Goat Cashmere

 YAKLUX FAQs